 Liz is a mathematician who loves hiking, weight lifting, and face-meltingly spicy food.
 After a varied career in communications and project management, she went back to school to become a climate scientist.
 Liz holds a MS in Atmospheric Science from Stony Brook University with a focus on climate modeling and stochastic parameterization.
 For almost a decade, she was the rainbow-haired poster girl for Manic Panic hair dye.

-Andrew is an avid collector of marketing acronyms.
-From SEO to CDP to CPA, prior to joining Recurrent he spent 9 years guiding brands through digital transformation as a senior vice president at a leading experience consultancy.
+Andrew is an avid collector of marketing acronyms, from SEO to CPA to CDP.
+Prior to joining Recurrent, he spent a decade guiding big brands through digital transformation as a senior vice president at a leading technology consultancy.
 Andrew loves to learn and teach, contributing to the marketing community as an adjunct professor and conference speaker.
-Each year he also commits to learning a new hobby, which has ranged from birding to, most recently and painfully, the sport of golf.
+Each year he also commits to learning a new hobby, which has ranged from birding to karaoke to golf.

 Sue is a horticulture enthusiast, rock climber, cookie monster, and senior software engineer.
 She studied biochemistry and Russian at the University of Iowa, but discovered computer science and pursued it through self-learning and Ada Developers Academy.
 She has worked on payment security and FireTV search functionality at Amazon, and been the CTO for an early-stage startup.
 Sue is a generalist and optimizer who loves to develop technology with good values that solves real problems.